 2 of 45

-Then-Cassius Clay playfully hits The Beatles during a photo-op while at his training camp.
+Then-Cassius Clay playfully hits The Beatles during a photo-op while at a training camp.

 4 of 45

-Floyd Patterson and Muhammad Ali both land a punch against the other.
-Ali won, however, and retained heavyweight champion title.
+Floyd Patterson and Muhammad Ali both land a punch against each other.
+Ali ultimately won the match, and retained his heavyweight champion title.

 5 of 45